oSoc20/urban-brussels/README.md

 **Dashboard**

-This is the so-called dashboard.
 On the dashboard we want to visualise the data in the dataset, or if you search for something, the data that corresponds to your search.